Omega-Mu-Gamma-Studio/Java-Chan/java-chan-next-update.md

 New fields: none at the schema level — this is markup *inside* existing string fields (`phase1.explanation`, `phase2.explanation`, `phase5.trivia`), so no lesson JSON needed a new key, only re-authoring of the string content itself where emphasis is warranted.

 ---

+## 4.8 Addendum — Emphasis tags get a real storybook treatment
+§4.7 shipped with a flat "four colors, one weight bump" treatment as a placeholder.
+That placeholder undersold the "Geronimo Stilton effect" name it was given — Stilton's own books don't just recolor a word, they change the *typographic event*: size, font, tilt, underline style, all vary by what the word is doing in the sentence. `EmphasisText.jsx`/`.css` now match that more literally (see the updated Treatment column above):

+- `term` uses the mascot's own rounded display font plus a wavy underline, like a dictionary entry being circled.
+- `warn` gets a size bump and a ⚠ mark, so it reads as a raised voice, not just bold gold text.
+- `key` gets an actual highlighter-marker shape behind it (a rotated glow block, not a solid fill, so it still reads as "marker" rather than "background color").
+- `fun` gets stamped in at a tilt with a ✨, reading as a margin doodle rather than body text.
+- All four pop in on mount and give a small hover bounce (`framer-motion`, already a project dependency — no new dependency added), each with a slightly different motion so the four categories feel distinct in motion too, not just in color.
+- A `prefers-reduced-motion` media query drops the rotation/scale for anyone who needs it;
+  color/font/icon differences still carry the meaning without motion.

+Only `EmphasisText.jsx`/`.css` changed. `emphasisParser.js` and every call site (`LessonCanvas.jsx`'s Phase 1/2/5 renders) are untouched — this was a pure visual upgrade to an already-wired system, not a schema or call-site change.

+---